 The City is opening a permanent yard waste depot available to residents daily, free of charge, from spring to the end of fall.
 This new depot makes diverting yard waste from the landfill more accessible and convenient.
-The four seasonal leaf and yard waste depots will no longer be operational.
 City Council has approved moving forward with a pilot project for a curbside organic (food and yard) waste collection and processing service.

 Permanent Yard Waste Depot

 Open seven days a week from 7 a.m. - 7 p.m.